isuretpolos/CalculatingTheNumberOfTheBeast/README.md

-# CalculatingTheNumberOfTheBeast
+# Calculating the Number of the Beast
-Full process of calculation
+## Full process of calculation